pu2clr/AKC695X/README.md

 ## See also

 1. [PU2CLR Si4735 Library for Arduino](https://pu2clr.github.io/SI4735/).
-Unlike SI4844, the Si4735 has more features and can operate on SSB mode via patch application.
-This library was built based on “Si47XX PROGRAMMING GUIDE; AN332 ”.
+This library was built based on “Si47XX PROGRAMMING GUIDE; AN332 ” and has support to FM, AM and SSB modes (LW, MW and SW).
 It also can be used on all members of the SI47XX family respecting, of course, the features available for each IC version;
 2. [PU2CLR SI4844 Arduino Library](https://github.com/pu2clr/SI4844).
 This is an Arduino library for the SI4844, BROADCAST ANALOG TUNING DIGITAL DISPLAY AM/FM/SW RADIO RECEIVER,  IC from Silicon Labs.
 It is available on Arduino IDE.
 This library is intended to provide an easier interface for controlling the SI4844;
 3. [PU2CLR KT0915 Arduino Library](https://pu2clr.github.io/KT0915/).
 The KT0915 is a DSP integrated circuit that provides full band receiver on FM and AM (MW/SW/LW).